SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 The Industrial Revolution led to a massively shrinking world.
 It brought with it the invention of railroads, steamboats, and the telegraph, which "rapidly became as conventional a presence in the nineteenth century as the cell phone is today" (gelvin).
 These inventions allowed for the rapid travel of goods and information the likes of which had never been seen before.
 The Industrial Revolution led to a sort of co-revolution which continues to this day: the interconnectivity revolution.
 Interconnectivity, in this context, can be defined as the exchange of goods and ideas and the infrastructure set up to facilitate this exchange.
-All of the sudden, the world was becoming massively interconnected, and
+All of the sudden, the world was becoming massively interconnected, foreign ideas adopted and traded for all around the world.